ros-workshop/course/ros-installation.md

 ### 5. Docker

 Docker provides containerisation that allows different versions of Linux to run on a host with native performance.
 To run GUI programs such as `rviz` and `rqt`, the host's X.org server needs to be exposed to running Docker container.
-See [here](./ros-docker.md) for instructions on building a Docker image with ROS Noetic and NVIDIA Container Toolkit.
+See [here](./ros-docker-on-linux.md) for instructions on building a Docker image with ROS Noetic and NVIDIA Container Toolkit.
+Note these instructions are for Docker on a Linux host.

-# Installing ROS
+## Installing ROS

 Once you have Ubuntu installed, follow the instructions for "Desktop - Full Install" on the ROS Wiki [here](http://wiki.ros.org/noetic/Installation/Ubuntu).
 Once you've installed ROS, you should install Catkin tools with `sudo apt-get install python3-catkin-tools`.